Vijay-31/Docker-Commands/README.md

 # Docker-Commands
-This file contains Docker commands
+This file contains Docker commands that can be used in windows as few commands may differ in MAC and Linux